-2019 State of the Child County Profile DEMOGRAPHICS Population of Children Under Age 20 The number of children birth through age 19 and their reported race and ethnicity (Hispanic or Latino), as issued by the U.S. Census Bureau.
+State of the Child County Profile DEMOGRAPHICS Population of Children Under Age 20 The number of children birth through age 19 and their reported race and ethnicity (Hispanic or Latino), as issued by the U.S. Census Bureau.
 Categories may not add to 100 due to rounding.
-Source: U.S. Census Bureau, Vintage 2018 Population Estimates Percentage of Children Under Age 18 Living in Low-Income Families The percentage of children birth through age 17 who live in families with incomes below 200 percent of the U.S. poverty threshold, as issued by the U.S. Census Bureau.
+Source: U.S. Census Bureau, Vintage 2019 Population Estimates Percentage of Children Under Age 18 Living in Low-Income Families The percentage of children birth through age 17 who live in families with incomes below 200 percent of the U.S. poverty threshold, as issued by the U.S. Census Bureau.
 The federal poverty definition consists of a series of thresholds based on family size and composition and is updated every year to account for inflation.
-In calendar year 2017, a family of two adults and two children fell in the "low-income" category if their annual income fell below \$49,200.
+In calendar year 2018, a family of two adults and two children fell in the "low-income" category if their annual income fell below \$50,200.
 The data are based on income received in the 12 months prior to the survey.
 Small area regional rates were used for the 27 smallest counties not included in the American Community Survey.
-Source: U.S. Census Bureau, American Community Survey, 2017 (B17024) and Pennsylvania State Data Center CHILDREN'S HEALTH Percentage of Uninsured Children Under Age 19 The percentage of children birth through age 18 not covered by any health insurance.
+Source: U.S. Census Bureau, American Community Survey, 2018 (B17024) and Pennsylvania State Data Center CHILDREN'S HEALTH Percentage of Uninsured Children Under Age 19 The percentage of children birth through age 18 not covered by any health insurance.
 The data are based on health insurance coverage at the time of the survey; interviews are conducted throughout the calendar year.
 Small area regional rates were used for the 27 smallest counties not included in the American Community Survey.
-Source: U.S. Census Bureau, American Community Survey, 2017 (B27001) Percentage of Children Under Age 19 with Medicaid Coverage The number of children birth through age 18 participating in Medicaid (MA) divided by the population of children birth through age 18, as estimated by the Pennsylvania State Data Center.
-Source: Pennsylvania Department of Human Services, 12/2018 and Pennsylvania State Data Center.
-Percentage of Children Under Age 19 with CHIP Coverage The number of children birth through age 18 participating in the free or reduced price Children's Health Insurance Program (CHIP) divided by the population of children birth through age 18, as estimated by the Pennsylvania State Data Center.
-Source: Pennsylvania Department of Human Services, 12/2018 and Pennsylvania State Data Center.
-EARLY LEARNING Children Under Age 5 Eligible for Subsidized Child Care This measure originated from the "Child Care Works in Pennsylvania, 2018" mapping analysis.
+Source: U.S. Census Bureau, American Community Survey, 2018 (B27001) Percentage of Children Under Age 19 with Medicaid Coverage The number of children birth through age 18 participating in Medicaid (MA) divided by the population of children birth through age 18, as estimated by the Pennsylvania State Data Center.
+Source: Pennsylvania Department of Human Services, 6/2020 and Pennsylvania State Data Center.
+Percentage of Children Under Age 19 with CHIP Coverage The number of children birth through age 18 participating in the Children's Health Insurance Program (CHIP) divided by the population of children birth through age 18, as estimated by the Pennsylvania State Data Center.
+Source: Pennsylvania Department of Human Services, 6/2020 and Pennsylvania State Data Center.
+EARLY LEARNING Children Under Age 5 Eligible for Subsidized Child Care This measure originated from the "Child Care Works in Pennsylvania, 2018" mapping analysis and was most recently updated with the "Child Care Works in Pennsylvania 2020" maps and fact sheets.
 Estimates of the number of children under 5 years needing care were derived by multiplying the percent of children under 6 years who have all available parents in the labor force by the estimate of children ages 0-4.
 This number was then multiplied by the percent of children under 6 years living in families with income below 200 percent of the U.S. poverty threshold, as issued by the U.S. Census Bureau, to estimate the number of children eligible for Child Care Works (CCW).
-Source: U.S. Census Bureau, American Community Survey, 2017 (B01001, B17024 and B23008); Pennsylvania Departments of Education and Human Services, October 2018
+Source: U.S. Census Bureau, American Community Survey, 2018 (B01001, B17024 and B23008); Pennsylvania Departments of Education and Human Services, 10/2019